-Originally described as a Theatre Support Vessel (TSV), WestPac Express is now more commonly referred to as a High Speed Connector (HSC), and was first chartered to the III MEF in July 2001 for a proof of concept period.
+Originally described as a Theatre Support Vessel (TSV), the 101 meter, 970t deadweight MV WestPac Express is now more commonly referred to as a High Speed Connector (HSC), and was first chartered to the III MEF in July 2001 for a proof of concept period.
 That was the first time the US military had contracted a commercial vessel of this type for military support.
 The charter was so successful that after competitive tenders, Military Sealift Command signed a 3 year charter in January 2002 that was subsequently extended to February 2007.
-A follow-on charter extended its service to September 2011, and what appears to be its last charter could extend her service to 2014.
+A follow-on charter extended its service to September 2011, and what appears to be its last charter could extend her service to 2016.

 The ship will continue to transport the Marine Corps’ Okinawa-based III Marine Expeditionary Force (MEF) and their equipment to other countries in the Western Pacific in support of USMC operations, training and exercises.
-It has an 1,100 nautical mile range.
+It has seating for up to 900 Marines on the personnel deck, 2,490 m2 cargo space on the cargo deck that can fit 152 HMMWV’s or take on 12 tracked AAVP and 20 wheeled LAV APCs, and a 1,100 nautical mile range at 36 knots.